MichaelAquilina/flake8-spellcheck/README.rst

 Contributing
 ------------

-If you have found word(s) which is listed as a spelling error but is actually a correct term used in python or in technical implementations (e.g. http), then you can very easily contribute by adding those word(s) to the appropriate dictionaries:
+If you have found word(s) which are listed as a spelling error but are actually correct terms used in python or in technical implementations (e.g. http), then you can very easily contribute by adding those word(s) to the appropriate dictionaries: